kamalkoranga/round2-pathfinder/README.md

 - Provider SDKs are imported lazily, so the unused vendor is never loaded.
 - Streaming responses fail *during iteration*, not at call time, so `/api/ask` catches inside the stream and emits a useful local answer if nothing streamed yet.
-- Prompts explicitly forbid inventing courses, scores or skills not in context.
+- Prompts tell the model to stick to the courses, scores, and skills provided by the app.

 ---